mikepqr/stowsh/README.md

  - `-s` skip (skip errors rather than abort)

 When installing a package `stowsh` will never overwrite existing files.
-When unsintalling a package `stowsh` will never delete files that are not symlinks to the expected place in the package.
+When uninstalling a package `stowsh` will never delete files that are not symlinks to the expected place in the package.

 By default `stowsh` will abort without making _any_ changes if either of these errors occurs.
 This is done to avoid being left with a broken half installed